Azize Erdoğan: Early years

 Azize Erdoğan was born in the western Turkish city of Aydın on August 5, 1996.
-She graduatedfrom İncirliova Sports High School in ner hometown, and began studying at Marmara University in Istanbul.
+She graduated from İncirliova Sports High School in her hometown, and began studying at Marmara University in Istanbul.

 Playing career

 Club

 Azize Erdoğan received her license for her hometown club 7 Eylül Gençlik Spor in Aydın on June 16, 2009.
 She began playing in the 2010–11 season of the Women's Regional League.
 After one season, the team was promoted to the Women's Second League.
-She continued to appear until the end of the 2013–14 season- She scored 47 goals in 37 games played for 7 Eylül Gençlik Spor.
+She continued to appear until the end of the 2013–14 season.
+She scored 47 goals in 37 games played for 7 Eylül Gençlik Spor.